-I’ve been involved in solar since the mid 70’s
+I’ve been involved in solar since the mid-1970s

 What about solar intrigued you and made you want to get involved?

-Solar is interesting, but it was the specific technology that I was working on that intrigued me and solar was one of the significant applications.
+Solar is interesting, but the specific technology that I was working on intrigued me, and solar was one of the significant applications.

 What technology intrigued you?

 Amorphous silicon.
 It was a whole new way of looking at semiconductors.
-It was a new material that was quite different than the classical physics way of looking at material.
-There was a wide open opportunity to develop a whole new understanding of an entirely new material.
+It was a new material that was quite different than the classical physics way of looking at the material.
+There was a wide-open opportunity to develop a whole new understanding of entirely new material.

 How long had amorphous silicon been around?

-It was first fabricated in the late 60’s but it took about 10 years to even understand the fundamental parts of the material and why it was doing what it was.
-It was a matter of significant argument, lots of research and it was a very exciting time to develop the physics that went with this new material.
+It was first fabricated in the late 1960s, but it took about 10 years to understand the material's fundamental parts and why it was doing what it was.
+It was a matter of significant argument, lots of research, and a fascinating time developing the physics that went with this new material.

 Was there a lot of contention and debate over amorphous silicon in the early years?

 Absolutely.
 There were debates over the very nature of the substance.
 What is this?
 The understanding and evolution of that understanding actually mirrored the understanding of crystalline silicon.
 It was like reaching a whole new continent for the first time.
 There are similarities to crystalline, they’re on the same planet, but it’s a whole different world.